speed007/Home-Assistant-Family-Dashboard/README.md

 ```

 2. Environment Configurations
-Create a local .env configuration template in the root directory (Note: This file is intentionally hidden from Git tracking for protection):
+Rename a local .env-example to .env configuration template in the root directory, file contains credentials as below.

 ```
 TELEGRAM_BOT_TOKEN=your_secure_api_token_here
 MQTT_BROKER=your_mqtt_broker_ip